rkurchin/Nodariety.jl/README.md

 The package exports the `HyphenGraph` type, as well as a default instance of it called `hg`, which has all the data described by the two CSV files in the `data/` folder of this repo.

-Because `HyphenGraph` is a subtype of `AbstractGraph`, a lot of the graph analysis algorithms in `LightGraph` "just work" on it!
+Because `HyphenGraph` is a subtype of `AbstractGraph`, all the graph analysis algorithms in `Graphs` "just work" on it!
 The package has a variety of functions to play around with this.
 They all use `hg` as the default argument, so you can call them straight-up.
 For example, suppose we wanted to find the longest path we can traverse:

 ```julia
 julia> paths = longest_path()